wp-plugins/block-bad-queries/readme.txt

 == Changelog ==

+* 2012/10/26 - Rebuilt plugin using 5G/6G technology
-2011/02/21 - Updated readme.txt file
+* 2011/02/21 - Updated readme.txt file
-2009/12/30 - Additional request strings added
-2009/12/30 - Added check for admin users
+* 2009/12/30 - Added check for admin users
-2012/10/25 - Rebuilt plugin using 5G/6G technology
+* 2009/12/30 - Additional request strings added

 == Frequently Asked Questions ==

-Q: Do I need to do anything else for BBQ to work?
+= Do I need to do anything else for BBQ to work? =

-A: Nope, just install and relax knowing that BBQ is protecting your site from bad URL requests.
+Nope, just install and relax knowing that BBQ is protecting your site from bad URL requests.

+= Got a question? =

-To ask a question, visit the BBQ homepage @ http://perishablepress.com/block-bad-queries/ or contact me @ http://perishablepress.com/contact/
+To ask a question, visit the [BBQ homepage](http://perishablepress.com/block-bad-queries/) or [contact me](http://perishablepress.com/contact/).

 == Donations ==

 I created this plugin with love for the WP community.
-To show support, consider purchasing my new book, ".htaccess made easy" @ http://htaccessbook.com/, or my WordPress book, "Digging into WordPress" @ http://digwp.com/
+To show support, consider purchasing my new book, [.htaccess made easy](http://htaccessbook.com/), or my WordPress book, [Digging into WordPress](http://digwp.com/).

 Links, tweets and likes also appreciated.
 Thanks! :)